Computing Curriculum Rationale 2021/2022

 We focus our teaching on the four main areas of computing.
 These areas are revisited in a variety of different ways term on term where pupils are given the opportunity to progressively build their skills and knowledge.
 We believe that computing is taught best when the 4 main areas are taught little and often every term rather than completing stand alone units that focus on one area of computing for an entire half term.
 We believe that this way of teaching allows children to more readily use their prior knowledge and understanding to help them to further develop their computing skills and also gives them opportunities to consider where their learning will go next.

 For example, in Year 1 in order to develop the children’s skills in Control and Programming across the year the children begin by using an online coding program in Autumn Term.
 They then move on to using a variety of coding apps during the Spring term before moving on to use Beebots and a more complex app to help them to develop skills in sequencing and debugging directional instructions for an online character in the Summer Term.
-As well as this the children also access ‘Code Studio’ each half term.
-Which is a progressive web program which helps to builds pupils programming and coding skills year upon year.
+As well as this the children also access ‘Studio Code’ each half term.
+Which is a progressive web program that children have personal logins for which helps to builds pupils programming and coding skills year upon year.

-In addition to this we work alongside computing experts from Hi-Impact consultancy to provide specialist computing teaching to pupils in across the school and frequently revisit online safety through explicit teaching, themed days and national celebrations such as ‘E-Safety Awareness Week’.
+In addition to this we work alongside computing experts from Hi-Impact consultancy to provide specialist computing teaching to pupils in across the school and frequently revisit online safety during teaching time, themed days and national celebrations such as ‘E-Safety Awareness Week’.

 Computing subject specific Key Milestones assigned to each year group have been developed and shared with all staff.
 These characteristics underpin all work in computing and form a focal point for display areas and provide a common subject specific vocabulary for staff and pupils.
 This also allows for Key skills to be built upon each year and for progression to be demonstrated for each year group.
 These key milestones can be found below.

-Recently, as part of their CPD, each staff member was allocated time with our curriculum consultant from Hi-Impact to develop their knowledge and understanding of the new proposed curriculum.
-This has meant that we have a staff base who are secure in their subject knowledge and are confident to deliver high quality Computing lessons to their pupils that build upon prior teaching and prepare them for the next stages of their learning.
+Recently, as part of their CPD, each staff member was allocated 1-1 time with our curriculum consultant from Hi-Impact to develop their knowledge and understanding of the computing curriculum.
+This has meant that we have staff who are secure in their subject knowledge and are confident to deliver high quality Computing lessons to their pupils that build upon prior teaching and prepare them for the next stages of their learning.

 We use both formative and summative assessment information in every computing lesson.
 Staff use this information to inform their short-term planning and short-term interventions.
 This helps us provide the best possible support for all of our pupils, including the more able.
 The assessment milestones for each phase have been carefully mapped out and further broken down for each year group.
 This means that skills in computing are progressive and build year on year.